mel-project/docs.melproject.org/szaldi-guide/README.md

 Szaldi is a **Mel/Ethereum relay contract**.
 It is essentially trustless and based on light-client verification on both sides.

 Szaldi enables the transfer of Mel-native assets like MEL and SYM to Ethereum (or any other EVM chain) and back.
-This allows usage of Mel assets in the Ethereum ecosystem --- for example, wMEL (wrapped MEL) can easily be plugged into the existing DeFi ecosystem as a novel, low-volatility asset.
+This allows usage of Mel assets in the Ethereum ecosystem &mdash; for example, wMEL (wrapped MEL) can easily be plugged into the existing DeFi ecosystem as a novel, low-volatility asset.

 Szaldi is 100% autonomous and decentralized.
 It's not a custodial bridge where you have to trust the bridge operators, nor do we rely on an external set of validators.
 Our relay leverages the native security of both underlying chains.